Picture line-up generation equipment

-For televisions the picture line-up generation equipment (PLUGE or pluge) is a greyscale test pattern used in order to adjust the black level and contrast of the picture monitor.
+For televisions the picture line-up generation equipment (PLUGE or pluge) is a greyscale test pattern developed by the BBC used in order to adjust the black level and contrast of the picture monitor to make sure that all the cameras and monitors were calibrated throughout the building.

 Various PLUGE patterns can be generated, the most common consisting of three vertical bars of super-black, normal black, and near-black and two rectangles of mid-gray and white (sometimes these are measured in IRE).
 These three PLUGE pulses are included in the SMPTE color bars (at the bottom and near the right) used for NTSC, PAL, and SÉCAM.

+The image right (below) shows the traditional SMPTE 75% color bars in the resolution of SD.
+The PLUGE in this image are the three dark rectangles between the two black patches (each 0 IRE) in the third row.